 Our resident science guy, Dan Souza, has been hard at work launching the website for our newest brand, Cook’s Science (of which he, along with Molly Birnbaum, is the executive editor), and writing and editing the latest Cook’s Science cookbook (the follow-up to last year's New York Times bestseller The Science of Good Cooking).
 I caught up with Dan to discuss the first time he made fresh pasta, his love of seafood, and the responsibilities that come along with being an executive editor.
+(Editor's note: Since this article first ran, Dan was named the Editor in Chief of Cook's Illustrated, where he will continue to combine his cooking, editing, and science expertise to grow the brand's print and digital presence.)

 Is there a moment you can pinpoint when you knew you were into food?